PortugueseFrame/PortugueseFrame/README.md

 - 👀 I’m interested in F1, Coding, Music and Reading
-- 🌱 I’m currently learning C, Python
+- 🌱 I’m currently learning C#, Python, SQL and HTML
 - 📫 How to reach me
   - Discord: Frame#2228